inbo/tutorials/content/tutorials/spatial_variograms/index.md

 Let's mimic what the pro's do!

-> **Tip**
+{{% callout note %}}
->
+There are logical reasons for choosing Matérn, namely its generality and the assumption of Gaussian interdependence.
-> There are logical reasons for choosing Matérn, namely its generality and the assumption of Gaussian interdependence.
+{{% /callout %}}

 What follows is an exact quote [(source)](https://pbs-assess.github.io/sdmTMB/articles/model-description.html#gaussian-random-fields).
 Note that the \\(s\\) here stants for a position vector, and *not* the smoothed `z`.